peterbarker/companion/Up_Squared/Ubuntu/README.md

 The **software** components on the companion computer include:
 - Automatically creates a Wifi Access Point on startup,
-- Automatically runs a light weight webserver which allows the user to connect to the drone using a known URL and perform various actions,
+- Automatically runs a light-weight webserver which allows the user to connect to the drone using a known URL and perform various actions,
 - Automatically launch the `t265_to_mavlink.py` and `d4xx_to_mavlink.py` scripts,
 - Real-time video streaming of the RGB image from the Realsense camera on the drone to the ground station.